 If you’ve ever bitten into a DIM gummy that tasted like bitter chemicals or felt gritty between your teeth, you already know the problem.
 The market is full of gummies that just… don’t work.
-They degrade, they separate, they taste awful.
-But why?
-Let’s break down what really goes on inside the manufacturing line-and how we cracked the code at KorNutra.
+They degrade.
+They separate.
+And they taste awful.
+Here’s the real story of what happens behind the manufacturing line—and how we solved it at KorNutra.

 The Three Reasons DIM Gummies Fail Most of the Time

-DIM (diindolylmethane) is a lipophilic compound.
-That’s a fancy way of saying it hates water.
+DIM (diindolylmethane) is lipophilic—it hates water.
 And a gummy base is almost entirely water.
-So right away, you’re trying to force an oil-loving molecule into a water-loving matrix.
+So you’re forcing an oil-loving molecule into a water-loving matrix.

-• It won’t dissolve.
+- It won’t dissolve.
 You cannot dissolve DIM in a gummy slurry.
 Period.
 The best you can do is suspend it evenly, and that’s harder than it sounds.
-Without the right technique, the DIM particles sink to the bottom during cooling.
-One gummy gets 10 mg, the next gets 100 mg.
-That’s not just bad manufacturing-it’s a regulatory risk.
+Without the right technique, the DIM particles sink during cooling.
+One gummy gets 10 mg, the next gets 100 mg—a regulatory nightmare.

-• Heat destroys it.
-DIM is heat-sensitive.
-The high temperatures used to cook standard gummy syrup can degrade the compound before the gummy even sets.
-You lose potency, and you might not even know it until lab tests come back.
+- Heat destroys it.
+The high temperatures used for standard gummy syrup can degrade DIM before the gummy even sets.
+Potency drops, and you might not know until lab tests.

-• It tastes terrible.
-This is the one everyone notices.
+- It tastes terrible.
 DIM has a sharp, bitter, almost chemical flavor.
-And because it’s lipophilic, it can leave a waxy or oily coating in your mouth.
-You can’t just dump in more strawberry flavor and call it a day.
-That never works.
+And because it’s lipophilic, it can leave a waxy coating in your mouth.
+More strawberry flavor won’t fix it.

-Most manufacturers try to shortcut these problems by using pre-micronized DIM powder and tossing it into the hot slurry.
-That leads to three predictable failure modes: settling, grittiness from crystal regrowth over time, and oxidative rancidity that creates off-flavors.
-The result is a product that might look fine on the shelf but fails in potency, texture, or taste within weeks.
+Most manufacturers try a shortcut: they toss pre-micronized DIM powder into the hot slurry.
+That leads to three predictable failures: settling, grittiness from crystal regrowth, and oxidative rancidity that ruins flavor.
+The product looks fine on the shelf but fails within weeks.

 How We Build a DIM Gummy That Actually Works

 At KorNutra, we don’t treat DIM like just another ingredient.
-We treat it like a problem to be solved-with engineering, not guesswork.
-Our process is built around what we call the “emulsion sandwich,” and it has four distinct steps.
+We treat it like an engineering problem.
+Our process is based on what we call the “emulsion sandwich,” with four distinct steps.

 Step 1: Protect the particle

-Before DIM ever touches water, we suspend it in a precise blend of MCT oil and a high-grade emulsifier.
-This coats each crystal in a protective lipid layer.
-It’s like putting a raincoat on a molecule.
-This prevents direct contact with water and insulates it from thermal shock later in the process.
+Before DIM touches water, we suspend it in a precise blend of MCT oil and a high-grade emulsifier.
+This coats each crystal in a protective lipid layer—like a raincoat for the molecule.
+It prevents direct contact with water and shields it from thermal shock later.

 Step 2: Cold emulsification

-We then shear this oil-phase suspension into a small portion of the water-based syrup-before it goes into the main cooking vessel.
+We shear this oil-phase suspension into a small portion of the water-based syrup before it goes into the main cooking vessel.
 This creates a stable nano-emulsion where the DIM droplets are too small to settle.
-The temperature here is critical.
-If you try to emulsify in a hot, viscous slurry, you lose control.
-You get large droplets that will eventually separate.
+Temperature is critical.
+If you emulsify in a hot, viscous slurry, you’ll lose control and get large droplets that eventually separate.

 Step 3: Low-temp cooking

 We use a specialized pectin system that sets at a lower temperature than standard gummies.
-This lets us run the cook cycle cooler and slower, protecting the DIM from thermal degradation.
-We also use gentle mixing to avoid aerating the emulsion and creating foam-because foam ruins gummy clarity and texture.
+This lets us run the cook cycle cooler and slower, sparing the DIM from thermal degradation.
+We also use gentle mixing to avoid aerating the emulsion—foam ruins gummy clarity and texture.

 Step 4: Triple-layer taste masking

 This is where most manufacturers give up.
-We use three tactics that work together:
+We use three tactics together:

-1. Physical barrier.
-The oil-phase emulsion itself reduces contact between DIM crystals and your taste buds.
-That alone cuts bitterness significantly.
+- Physical barrier.
+The oil-phase emulsion itself reduces contact between DIM crystals and your taste buds, cutting bitterness significantly.

-2. Sweetener synergy.
+- Sweetener synergy.
 We don’t rely on sugar alone.
-We use a specific ratio of high-intensity sweeteners that triggers the “sweet overrides bitter” pathway in your brain.
+A specific ratio of high-intensity sweeteners tricks your brain into overriding the bitter.

 What This Means for Your Brand

-If you’ve been looking for a DIM gummy that’s consistent, stable, and actually tastes good-something you’d be proud to put your brand name on-you now know what it takes to make one right.
-And you know who can do it.
+If you want a DIM gummy that’s stable, consistent, and actually tastes good—something you’d be proud to put your brand name on—now you know what it takes.
+And you know who can deliver.

 Interested in exploring a DIM gummy for your product line?
 Reach out to our formulation team.
-We’ll walk you through the data and the process-no hype, just real science.
+We’ll walk you through the data and the process—no fluff, just real science.

 This article is for informational purposes only.
 It does not constitute medical or health claims regarding any specific supplement or ingredient.